Legal Claim Assistant

 Negotiation and, if necessary, litigation

 Once liability and damages are documented, the firm submits a demand package to the auto insurance company.
-That package outlines how the crash happened, why the insured driver is at fault, the coverage that applies such as what is the difference between comprehensive and collision insurance, and the full value of your damages.
+That package outlines how the crash happened, why the insured driver is at fault, the coverage that applies such as what is the difference between comprehensive and collision insurance, personal injury protection, and the full value of your damages.

 Understanding Claim Eligibility